Al-Ahsa Governorate: Population and economy

-According to 2005 estimate, Al-Ahsa has over 908,000 people.
+According to 2015 estimate, Al-Ahsa has over 1.3 million people.
 All local residents are Muslim, including both Shia and Sunnis.
 Over the centuries, residents of the oasis have included the Banu Abdul Qays, the Banu Uqayl, and the Bani Khalid.

 Oil production and agriculture are the two main economic activities of the Al-Ahsa.
 Al-Ahsa is the home of some of the richest oil fields in the world.

 Natural fresh-water springs have surfaced in the region for millennia, encouraging human habitation and agricultural efforts (date palm cultivation especially) since prehistoric times.
 The Saudi Ministry of Agriculture established a factory to process its rich date harvest at the rate of five tons daily.
 Other components of its agricultural output include rice, corn, citrus, and other fruits.
 In addition, intensive livestock raising, involving thousands of sheep, goats, cattle and camels and more than 15 major poultry farms producing more than 100 million eggs a year, make Al-Ahsa one of the major food producers for the kingdom.

 Manufacturing—both the traditional small-scale cottage industry kind (e.g. the traditional mislah mantle and pottery) and large-scale industries such as cement and plastics—has also been strongly encouraged.

 Transportation

-Airport

 Al-Ahsa International Airport (IATA: HOF) is the city's main airport.
 The airport is located 25 km from the city center and serves weekly local flights to Jeddah, Al-Medina and international flights to Dubai.

-Roads

 The city is served by a modern major highway system;

 Al-Ahsa / Riyadh highway; that links the city to KSA central region.

 Al-Ahsa / Dammam highway; that links the city to the rest of KSA eastern region and Kuwait.

 Al-Ahsa / Abu Dhabi highway; that links the city to UAE and Oman.